enricollen/enricollen.github.io/_posts/2026-03-05-MCP-Speech-GDG-Firenze.md

 ---

-# 🙏 Thanks

-a huge thanks to the entire **GDG Firenze** team for the impeccable organization, and to **42 Firenze** for hosting us in their incredible space.

-the questions and discussions that emerged during the session — and continued over pizza — confirmed just how alive and curious this community is. can't wait for the next one!

----

 # 🔗 Resources

 all the material from the talk — slides, demo code, and setup instructions — is available on my GitHub: